kaiachain/kaia-docs/docs/misc/operation/chaindata-change.md

 ### Download the latest chaindata

-Download Chain Data to the data of the new Klaytn Data DIR.
+Download Chain Data to the data of the new Kaia Data DIR.
 (You can check the details on Chain Data in [https://packages.klaytn.net/cypress/chaindata/](https://packages.klaytn.net/cypress/chaindata/))

 1. Download with the following command